srv-0/Inventory-and-Sales-Analysis/Business_Problems_and_KPIs.md

 3. **Excel** — a formula-driven KPI/pivot layer for quick, no-code reporting (`Excel_Analysis` sheet inside the raw workbook).
 4. **Power BI** — a 3-page dashboard spec + DAX measures to make the above interactive for stakeholders (`PowerBI_Dashboard_Guide_and_DAX.md`).

-All findings above are pulled directly from the generated dataset — nothing here was written before running the analysis.
+All findings above are pulled directly from the generated dataset and nothing here was written before running the analysis.